Bricktech2000/Notes/notes/life-long-investing.md

 - prevents economic crises from affecting one’s net worth
 - takes advantage of compound interest from a young age
-- prevents the situation where it is hard save some of your money because your lifestyle is shaped around spending a certain amount of it. however, implementing this strategy from a young age will mean that you will never know what it's like to have the money you're investing, and so you will not miss it. in theory.
+- prevents the situation where it is hard save some of your money because your lifestyle is shaped around spending a certain amount of it. however, implementing this strategy from a young age will mean that you will never know what it's like to have the money you're investing, and so you will not miss it. in theory. see <https://youtu.be/eDa1U9qJKxo> for some more information

 ## notes